kratiuk/commentlinking/README.md

 - Add an anchor comment where you want to jump to: `[[AnchorID|Some anchor]]`
 - Reference it elsewhere: `[[#AnchorID|Go to anchor]]`
-- Click the link to jump to the anchor.
-The Anchors view shows all anchors across your workspace.
+- Click the link while holding Ctrl (Cmd on macOS) to jump to the anchor.
+The Anchors view shows all anchors across your workspace

 - Basic Link ↔ Anchor interaction: